open-telemetry/opentelemetry.io/content/en/blog/2024/scaling-opentelemetry-collectors.md

 # canonical_url: http://somewhere.else/ # This will be added in future
 ---

-This guide is focused on scaling the OpenTelemetry Collector deployment across various Linux hosts by leveraging Ansible, to function both as gateways and agents within your observability architecture.
-Utilizing the OpenTelemetry Collector in this dual capacity enables a robust collection and forwarding of metrics, traces, and logs to analysis and visualization platforms, such as Grafana Cloud.
+This guide is focused on scaling the [OpenTelemetry Collector deployment](/docs/collector/deployment/) across various Linux hosts by leveraging [Ansible](https://www.ansible.com/), to function both as [gateways](/docs/collector/deployment/gateway/) and [agents](/docs/collector/deployment/agent/) within your observability architecture.
+Utilizing the OpenTelemetry Collector in this dual capacity enables a robust collection and forwarding of metrics, traces, and logs to analysis and visualization platforms.

 Here, we outline a strategy for deploying and managing the OpenTelemetry Collector's scalable instances throughout your infrastructure with Ansible, enhancing your overall monitoring strategy and data visualization capabilities in Grafana Cloud.